 Rock Fore!
 Dough · Sixthman Sessions

 Going from one cruise a year to three in one month was overwhelming.
 Lynyrd Skynyrd went first followed by the the Rock Boat and then the Barenaked Ladies.
 We pulled it off and both Lynyrd Skynyrd and the Barenaked Ladies committed to doing it again because they loved it so much.
-That was a huge moment to see all three events become annual events instead of just one offs.
+That was a huge moment to see all three events become annual festivals instead of just one-offs.
 That’s when we really knew we had a business we could build.
-Within a couple months after completing these cruises, John Mayer agreed to do a cruise and our other festival Cayamo was conceived by Ken Levitan who managed Lyle Lovett, Emmylou Harris, Patty Griffin, John Hiatt, Shawn Colvin and Buddy Miller.
+Within a few months of completing these festivals, John Mayer agreed to do a cruise and we decided to start another festival of our own, Cayamo, a singer-songwriter based event conceived by Ken Levitan who managed Lyle Lovett, Emmylou Harris, Patty Griffin, John Hiatt, Shawn Colvin and Buddy Miller.

 Rock Fore!
 Dough

 The Rock Boat was hosted in January out of Galveston, TX due to the port of New Orleans still being closed from Hurricane Katrina.
-We allowed guests who had been booked on TRB V to transfer, and ended up with a great crowd on board.
+We allowed guests who had been booked on the cancelled TRB V to transfer to TRB VI, and ended up with a great crowd on board.
 One day, we hit some bad weather on the way back from Mexico and had to move all the shows indoors.
-The band Wideawake stole the show by playing in the Atrium and guests lined 7 stories of railings and stayed there for 2 hours.
-On the last night of the cruise, Sister Hazel kicked off a jam and every artist got up and played one song.
+The band Wideawake stole the show by playing in the Atrium as guests lined the railings of 7 storeis and stayed there for 2 hours.
+On the last night of the cruise, Sister Hazel kicked off a jam and every artist from the lineup got up and played one song.
 It went 'til 6:00am as we pulled back into Galveston.
 Sister Hazel brought their new manager on the cruise and he liked it so much he asked us if we could do a cruise for his other band Lynyrd Skynyrd.
 This was an exciting time for us, but the idea of doing 3 cruises in a year totally freaked us out.
 Each one was like giving birth - just as painful and just as rewarding.